jsilva-pt/nuxt-content-theme-blog/docs/content/en/customization/layout-components.md

 This is only possible thanks to the [Nuxt components module](https://github.com/nuxt/components).

 The best way to see the list of components used to create this theme is to access the [source code](https://github.com/jsilva-pt/nuxt-content-theme-blog/tree/main/packages/nuxt-content-theme-blog/components) directly.

-Anyway, the components I think you may want to override more often are:
-- BlogpostPreviewItem.vue
-- TheHeader.vue
-- TheFooter.vue
-- FooterLinks.vue